 Michael's experience includes:

-- Advising a number of financial institutions and corporate entities on mandates pertaining to SEPA regulations, open banking, buy-now-pay-later, cryptocurrencies and regulated lending.
+- Advising a number of financial institutions and corporate entities on mandates pertaining to payment services, e-money and SEPA regulations, open banking, buy-now-pay-later, cryptocurrencies and regulated lending.

 - Advising a global bank on the Consumer Credit Act aspects of its Coronavirus Business Interruption Loan Scheme (CBILS) products.